apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>Again, in all of the above strategies,
 an adopter is encouraged to only keep and maintain properties needed for their particular deployment.
-It is unnecessary to grab a copy of all CAS settings and move it to an external location.
+It is unnecessary to grab a copy of all CAS settings and move them to an external location.
 Settings that are defined by the external configuration location or repository are able to override what is provided by CAS as a default.</p></div>